dbajoua/WEB102proj7/README.md

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:
 IMGUR NOT WORKING.
-PLEASE WATCH ON YOUTUBE INSTEAD:
+PLEASE WATCH ON YOUTUBE INSTEAD with the following 2 videos:

 https://www.youtube.com/watch?v=jHkzAYHuoVw
 <br>